 - Vision or hearing loss

 - Age.
 The risk for a fall increases with age.
 Normal aging affects our eyesight, balance, strength, and ability to quickly react to our environment.

 - Activity.
 Lack of exercise leads to decreased balance, coordination, and bone and muscle strength.

 - Habits.
 Excessive alcohol intake and smoking decrease bone strength.
 Alcohol use can also cause unsteadiness and slow reaction times.

 - Diet.
-A poor diet and not getting enough water will deplete strength and energy, and can make it hard to move and do everyday activities.
+A poor diet and not getting enough water will deplete strength and energy, which can make it hard to move and do everyday activities.

 Risk Factors in the Home

-- Many falls are the result of hazards like slippery or wet surfaces, poor lighting, inadequate footwear, and cluttered pathways in the home.
+- Many falls are the result of hazards like slippery or wet surfaces, poor lighting, inadequate footwear, lack of handrails, and cluttered pathways in the home.